plusserver/docs/content/en/container/private-registry/documentation/_index.md

 type: "docs"
 weight: 20
 description: >
-    Documentation on working with various features of Platform-as-a-Service - Harbor.
+    Documentation on working with various features of Private Registry - Harbor.
 ---